JakeP123/liri-bot/README.md

 ## Use Our CLI Liri Bot To Access The Following Information.

-From Your Terminal / Command Line Interface type "node liri.js" + one of the following commands 1.concert-this <band/artist name> for a list of upcoming concerts for your selection.
+From Your Terminal / Command Line Interface type "node liri.js" + one of the following commands
+1. concert-this <band/artist name> for a list of upcoming concerts for your selection.
-2.spotify-this-song <song name> for a list of 5 songs meeting that criteria.
+2. spotify-this-song <song name> for a list of 5 songs meeting that criteria.
 You will also be provided a link to preview the song.
   *If you do nto see your song, try typing the artists name after the song.
   *If no song is selected, Signs by Ace Of Base will be displayed.
 3. movie-this <movie title> - This will return information for this movie including release date, language, and even IMDB/Rotten Tomatoes Ratings.